Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 Having Medicare supplement insurance can help cover those out-of-pocket costs.
 If you have a Medicare supplement, the amount you pay (or lack thereof) for doctor services will depend on which plan type you have.
 If you do not have a Medicare supplement, you’ll pay 20% of the Medicare-approved amount after you pay the Part A and B deductibles.

 You’re in observation (outpatient) status if you’re getting emergency department services, observation services, outpatient surgery, lab tests, X-rays, or any other hospital services, and the doctor has not written an order to admit you to a hospital as an inpatient.
-Observation services are hospital outpatient services given to help the doctor decide if the patient needs to be admitted as an inpatient or can be discharged.
+Observation services are hospital outpatient services given to help the doctor decide if they should admit or discharge a patient.

 As surprising as it may seem, you might still be considered an outpatient under observation status even though you may stay in the hospital for several days and receive treatment in a hospital bed.